NRI’s Guide to Selling Property in India

 You must pay capital gains tax if you sell your property in India.
 The tax liability for these gains depends on the asset holding period - short-term or long-term capital gains.

 If you sell the property after holding it for a period of 2 years (earlier 3 years) from the date of ownership, it is considered a long-term capital gain.
-Longer-term capital gains are taxable at 20%.
+Longer-term capital gains are taxable at 12.5% without indexation benefit.

 If you sell the property within 2 years, the gains are considered to be short-term capital gains.
 The short-term gains are taxed based on your applicable income tax slab rates.
 This is determined by the total income that is taxable in India.